 This page should answer the majority of your questions about our trip.

-In order to enter France & Germany, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of re entry back into your country.
+In order to enter Europe, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of re entry back into your country.

 We recommend having at least one blank passport page for any entry stamps.